-In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing costs (including mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing (this includes principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-Recurring debt includes things like car loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
+Recurring debt includes things like auto loans, child support and credit card payments.